PastaMasta/vagrants/README.md

 This is a vagrant file and some scripts to setup a build / rescue server.

+Any iso files will be presented down to the VM and mounted under /var/www/html/os/${isovolumelabel}

 License and Authors
 -------------------
 Authors: PastaMasta